Paul-Hebert/wedding/faqs.md

 ## Where can I park?

-TODO...
-Designated parking spaces, if all full you can park on side of road
+There are a number of designated parking spaces on the property.
+We ask that you carpool if possible.
+Check in with us when you arrive and we'll find you a spot to park

 ## Do I need to wear a mask or socially distance?

-TODO...
-No, but do what makes you feel comfortable
+We do not plan to mask or socially distance but please do whatever makes you feel safe and comfortable!

-## Is it going to be inside or outside?

-TODO... everything outside.

 ## Anything else I should know?

-TODO: Swimsuit, flashlight, anything else?
+Cell service may be limited.
+There's hiking and other activities on site.

+Check out the [agenda](/agenda) and [lodging](/lodging) pages for more info!